 C. Outside Employment and/or Business Interests

 - ECCAAUP Faculty.
-ECCAAUP faculty’s ability to engage in outside employment is also governed by Section 12.3 of the collective bargaining agreement with the College.
+ECCAAUP faculty’s ability to engage in outside employment is governed by the collective bargaining agreement with the College.

 - Full-time staff and administrators.
 Full-time staff and administrators’ ability to engage in outside employment and/or business interest is also governed by the College’s Outside Employment Policy.
 Certain staff and administrators may have specific limitations on outside employment in their individual employment contracts.

 All persons subject to this policy are expected to comply fully and promptly with it.
-Instances of deliberate breach of policy, including failure to file or knowingly filing incomplete, erroneous, or misleading disclosure forms, violation of the guidelines, failure to comply with prescribed monitoring procedures, will be reported to the appropriate senior officer.
+Instances of deliberate breach of policy, violation of the guidelines, failure to comply with prescribed monitoring procedures, will be reported to the appropriate senior officer.